DacoTaco/YASDU/D.a.n/README.md

 ```
 sudo pacman -Syu fuse libfuse-dev
 ```
-or
+or for debian :
 ```
 sudo apt-get install fuse libfuse-dev
 ```

-once installed, close YASDU like always
+once installed, clone YASDU like always

 ```
 git clone https://github.com/DacoTaco/YASDU.git
 ```

-compile the code and run it like this
+compile the code by running make and start D.a.n by running run_Dan.sh, which does some preperations and executes dan as following

 ```
-./Dan -f -o allow_root /mnt/mount
+./Dan -f -o allow_root /mnt/Dan/
 ```

-normally, you should see the keys being detected, the partitions it found and where it added them on the mount if you want to mound said files so you can browse them in linux just create the mount output directory and mount them
+normally, you should see the keys being detected, the partitions it found and where it added them on the mount if you want to mount said partitions so you can browse them in linux just create the mount output directory and mount them

 ```
-sudo mount -o ro,loop /mnt/mount /mnt/nand
+sudo mount -o ro,loop /mnt/Dan /mnt/dec_Nand
 ```

 enjoy!